LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/embeddings/available_embeddings/huggingface.md

 # HuggingFace

-To use HuggingFace embeddings, you need to import `HuggingFaceEmbedding` from `llamaindex`.
+To use HuggingFace embeddings, you need to import `HuggingFaceEmbedding` from `llamaflow`.

 ```ts
 import { HuggingFaceEmbedding, Settings } from "llamaflow";